 - organic olive oil cooking spray

-2. On a cutting board, slice zucchini lengthwise, scoop out the seeds from the center and place on a baking sheet.
+- On a cutting board, slice zucchini lengthwise, scoop out the seeds from the center and place on a baking dish.
 Lightly season hollowed zucchini with some salt.

-3. Fill each zucchini boat with some Bolognese sauce.
-Scatter with some Parmigiano grated cheese.
+- Fill each zucchini boat with some Bolognese sauce.
+Scatter on top each one with some grated Parmesan cheese.

-Then top with shredded mozzarella, and add some fresh cracked pepper to taste.
+- Then top each one with shredded mozzarella, and add some fresh cracked pepper to taste.

-4. Bake for 20 to 25 minutes, or until golden color.
+- Bake for 20 to 25 minutes, or until golden color.
+You can also poke the zucchini with a fork to see if they are tender and cooked.
 For softer and more cooked zucchini, bake 10 minutes more.
 Remove and serve.
-Yields 2 per person.
+Yields 2 zucchini boats per person.

 If you use large size zucchini, you will need more baking time, about 10 to 15 minutes more.